isaqb-org/curriculum-data/docs/DraftDataLehrplan.md

   * Data format/model
   * Stability of data model
   * Number of sources
   * Availability of sources
 * Understand the difference between ETL and ELT as well as their impications and respective pros and cons.
 * Know about possibilities and implications of data transformation in the ingestion pipeline.
 * Know typical architectures and technologies for data ingestion and make informed choices.
   * Batch systems, ETL, ELT
   * Stream processing
   * Event driven architecture
 * Understand what data lineage is, when it is needed and how to implement it.
 * Know ways how to detect and handle data errors during the ingestion.

 # Storage

 ## Terms and concepts

-Retention time, cloud storage, data lake, data mesh, data warehouse, on premise storage, distributed file systems.
+Retention time, latency, cloud storage, data lake, data mesh, data warehouse, on premise storage, distributed file systems.

 ## Learning goals

 * Storage system as an ingestion endpoint
 * Schema on write vs schema on read.